trabdlkarim/trabdlkarim.github.io/index.md

 ## TAK PI Projects
 {: .fs-7}

-Just the Docs is built for [Jekyll](https://jekyllrb.com), a static site generator.
-View the [quick start guide](https://jekyllrb.com/docs/) for more information.
-Just the Docs requires no special plugins and can run on GitHub Pages' standard Jekyll compiler.
-The [Jekyll SEO Tag plugin](https://github.com/jekyll/jekyll-seo-tag) is included by default (no need to run any special installation) to inject SEO and open graph metadata on docs pages.
-For information on how to configure SEO and open graph metadata visit the [Jekyll SEO Tag usage guide](https://jekyll.github.io/jekyll-seo-tag/usage/).

-### Deployment

 Packages exist to be installed (or deployed), so before you package anything, you’ll want to have some answers to the deployment questions below:

 - Who are your software’s users?
 Will your software be installed by other developers doing software development, operations people in a datacenter, or a less software-savvy group?